British-Flagged Tanker Leaves Iranian Waters After 2 Months Of Detention

 The U.S. had requested the continued detention of the Grace 1 but authorities in Gibraltar released it on Aug.
 15, saying Iran had assured that it would not transport oil to Syria.

 The ship, renamed the Adrian Darya 1, was later reportedly photographed near the Syrian port of Tartus.
-It at one point carried 2.1 million barrels of crude oil worth $130 million.
+It at one point carried 2.1 million barrels of crude oil worth about $130 million.